dani832m/toucan-library/README.md

 ## About

 **Toucan Library** is a small CSS and JavaScript library that can easily be integrated into any web project.
 The library allows the developer to include [UI Elements](#ui-elements) and [Easter Eggs](#easter-eggs), making even the most boring website just a little more fun.
-Development of the library started in May 2020 and the first release was published in June 2020.
+It's stylish and clean, but the characteristics of the Toucan Library is its eye-catching colors and shapes.
+Development of the library started in May 2020 and the first release was published in August 2020.

 ## Getting started